Jaan Tõnisson: Independence

 The 1932 elections brought the National Centre Party 23 of the 101 seats in the Riigikogu, making it the second biggest party in the parliament.
 Tõnisson then served again as the President (speaker) of the Riigikogu from 19 July 1932 to 18 May 1933.

 Due to economical differences, the National Centre Party had left the governing coalition and Jaan Tõnisson formed his fourth cabinet on 18 May 1933.
 The refounded Settlers' Party, that had again seceded from the Union of Settlers and Smallholders, was the only coalition partner for the People's Party.

-Decisions of Tõnisson's government during the financial crisis in 1932 led to a total decline in his personal popularity, though the policies would help the state out of the crisis.
+Decisions of Tõnisson's government during the financial crisis in 1932 led to a collapse in his personal popularity, though the policies would help the state out of the crisis.
 In a referendum in 1933, the voters adopted a new constitution which reduced the powers of the Parliament, and increased those of the President.
 As a result, the head of state Konstantin Päts was able to consolidate his control of the state after a self coup in 1934.
 Päts also suspended the activities of both the political parties and the parliament (until the elections in 1938).

 With the changing situation in Estonia, Tõnisson became the leader of the democratic opposition.
 Although his newspaper Postimees had been expropriated in 1933, it did not keep Tõnisson from promoting democratic ideals.

 The semi-democratic elections of 1938, Tõnisson was re-elected to the State Assembly (Riigivolikogu), the lower chamber of the Riigikogu, where he continued fighting for the total restoration of democracy in Estonia.

 After the Stalinist Soviet Union invaded Estonia in 16 June 1940, Tõnisson reportedly tried to convince President Konstantin Päts about the necessity of armed resistance to the Soviet invaders, at least symbolically, however Päts had by that time already decided to surrender without resistance.

 Tõnisson made an attempt to organise the nomination of rival candidates to the communist ones in the July 1940 sham elections of the new "Soviet" puppet parliament in Estonia.
 The Soviet occupation regime removed all opposition candidates from the ballot.